economikit-alliance/website/content/book/_index.md

 \(for later\)

 * Find someone to make nice videos, or record project demo videos
-  * Build some UIs for HoloREA that would actually make this impressive; I suggest a work logging and inventory management UI which update in real time response to each other
+  * Build some UIs for Holo-REA that would actually make this impressive; I suggest a work logging and inventory management UI which update in real time response to each other
   * Batch for wider community: graphql subscriptions API for Holochain apps

 ## Random things to think about